Protecting the character of our neighborhood

 Numerous studies show that being in a Landmark District tends to increase home values (sale price) at a higher rate than homes in similar, non-LD neighborhoods.
 Many buyers seek the unique qualities and ambiance of a Landmark District, and the assurance that they can reinvest in improvements without fear of a neighbor undermining their investment with inappropriate new development.

-It does NOT affect the current assessed value of your property for tax purposes (does not raise our current tax rate).
-In fact, if you qualify, you may reduce property taxes through The Mills Act.
-(If you live in a Landmark District and your home is assessed at $1.5 million or less, and you submit a 10-year plan for home improvements, your taxes may be significantly reduced.)
+Landmark District status does NOT affect the current assessed value of your property for tax purposes (i.e., it does not raise your tax rate).
+In fact, if you qualify, you may be able to reduce property taxes through The Mills Act.
+See more about that below, under the question: "Are There Any Other Benefits?"

-ARE THERE ANY COMPELLING REASONS NOT TO BECOME A LANDMARK DISTRICT?
+ARE THERE ANY COMPELLING REASONS AGAINST BECOMING A LANDMARK DISTRICT?

-For most residents, no. Any potential downside is far outweighed by the substantial short- and long term benefits.
-While there are relatively few objections among residents in potential Landmark Districts, most are based on misconceptions of what Landmark Districts involve — such as fear that it would restrict paint colors, landscaping, interior work, or the ability to add a second story or otherwise expand a house, etc. (None of which is true, for the record.)
+For most residents in potential Landmark Districts, no. As most see it, any potential downside is far outweighed by the substantial short- and long-term benefits.
+There are few objections, most of which tend to be based on understandable confusion about what Landmark Districts in Pasadena involve — such as concerns that it would restrict paint colors, landscaping, hardscaping, or interior work, or outright ban second-story additions or other expansions, etc. (None of which is true, for the record.)

 ARE THERE ANY OTHER BENEFITS?

 Yes, there are some incentives for preserving Contributing homes in Landmark Districts.
 These include: potential reduction of building permit fees and construction tax for various types of exterior repair, replacement, or restoration projects, and for seismic reinforcement and other structural stabilization and repair.
-Also, a waiver of the two-car covered parking requirement may be requested when adding floor area to a house, if an existing one-car garage contributes to the significance of the property and/or district.
+Also, when adding floor area to a house, a waiver of the requirement for two-car covered parking may be requested if an existing one-car garage contributes to the significance of the property and/or district.

-WHAT ARE THE NEXT STEPS TO OBTAINING LANDMARK STATUS?
+WHAT ARE THE NEXT STEPS TO OBTAINING LANDMARK DISTRICT STATUS?

-Once neighborhood homeowners finish canvassing for signatures, an application will be submitted to the City, along with documentation of our neighborhood.
-There will then be 3 public hearings to review and approve the application: Historic Preservation Commission, Planning Commission, and City Council.
-A majority of the property owners within the final proposed MHLD boundaries would have to express support, by signing the petition.
-In the case of properties with more than one owner, both (or all) owners would have to sign for the property to be counted.
+Neighborhood homeowners have begun canvassing for signatures.
+Most will come door to door.
+Off-site owners will be contacted by mail (with the exception of some who reside elsewhere in the district).
+Then an application will be submitted to the City, along with signatures and documentation of our neighborhood.
+There will then be 3 separate public hearings to review and approve the application: Historic Preservation Commission, Planning Commission, and City Council.
+A majority of the property owners within the final proposed MHLD boundaries would have to have expressed support, by signing the petition.
+Note that for properties with more than one owner, all owners must sign for the property to be counted as a "yes."

-WHAT ABOUT THE 4 EXISTING SMALL LANDMARK DISTRICTS THAT FALL WITHIN THE WIDER BOUNDARY OF MHLD?
+WHAT ABOUT THE 4 EXISTING LANDMARK DISTRICTS THAT FALL WITHIN THE WIDER BOUNDARY OF MHLD?

 MHLD will be the second-largest Landmark District in the City.
 Bungalow Heaven is the largest, with 1,139 properties – quite a high bar to reach!
 Historic Highlands is currently second, with 479 properties.
 MHLD (as currently proposed) would have approximately 740 properties.
 And we'd be the smartest and best-looking, naturally. :)